THE FOUR PILLARS

 CONVERGENT VS. DIVERGENT

-We have several worthwhile projects happening at HDMS in which we need support.
-If you can help out with any of the following please click on the links below or call the school at 775-624-2800.
+THE BIG ASK: We have several worthwhile projects happening at HDMS in which we need support.
+If you can help out with any of the following or know someone who can please click on the links below or call the school at 775-624-2800.
 All donations made to HDMS are tax-deductible.
 Both High Desert Montessori Charter School and the PTO/Friends of High Desert Montessori have their non-profit 501 C 3.

 Sports Court: A small group of parents are trying to raise funds to put in a Sport Court on the Silverada playground which would provide a safe, attractive area for children to play soccer.
 They have been working hard to raise the $25,000 needed for this project to happen.
-So far they have raised $8,000 towards this project which includes the following donations: PTO $2,500, HDMS $2,500, Harrah’s/Harveys Lake Tahoe $1,000, Fur and Feathers $1,000 and Cesar Tobar of True Real Estate .
-If you or someone you know would like to contribute to this worthwhile project, please contact Lisa Guzman at firstname.lastname@example.org or call the school.
+So far they have raised $8,250 towards this project which includes the following donations: PTO $2,500, HDMS $2,500, Harrah’s/Harveys Lake Tahoe $1,000, Fur and Feathers $1,000, Cesar Tobar of True Real Estate $1,000 and $250 from the Finley Center .
+If you or someone you know would like to contribute to this worthwhile project, please contact Lisa Guzman at email@example.com or call the school.

-Passenger Vans: We are in need of a 12 seat passenger van to take our students out into the community.
+Passenger Vans: We are in need of a 12 seat passenger van to take our students out into the community for going outs and camps.

 EcoStudents: To support EcoStudents click on the link below which will take you to the Go Fund Me campaign or mail checks to HDMS- EcoStudents Project.
 2590 Orovada Street, Reno, NV 89512.